Support Us

 Photo: Ostap Kindrachuk on Facebook

-By 1985, Kindrachuk had become a soloist in the Stepan Rudanskyi Crimean Folk Bandura Choir.
+Ensemble.
 After losing his job at the port in 1993, he started performing on the streets of Yalta.

-He collected books on Ukrainian Cossack history, researched the kobzar tradition and left a lasting legacy of resilience and dedication to Ukrainian culture.
+He collected books on Ukrainian Cossack history, researched the kobzar tradition, and left a lasting legacy of resilience and dedication to Ukrainian culture.

 Support UP or become our patron!